 Investing can be intimidating, but most financially savvy people realize that investing is a great way to save for the future.
 Fortunately, micro-investing apps make investing accessible for everyone, even if you don’t have thousands or even hundreds of dollars to invest.

+Micro-investing is a strategy that involves putting small amounts of money into the market.
 Many people choose to invest their money to save for retirement and do so through an employer-provided 401(k) or an IRA.
-This is a good start to investing, but if you want to invest and save more, there are plenty of options available.
-You don’t even have to use the money for retirement — you could invest money in order to save for a vacation, deposit for a car or house, or gift for a loved one.
+This is a good start to investing, but if you want to invest and save more, consider downloading and using a micro-investment app.

 If you’re more of a hands-off type, consider downloading the Acorns app.
 Once you connect your bank account to Acorns, it will round up your purchases and deposit the money into your Acorns account.

 Once your account reaches $5, Acorns will begin investing for you.
 If you choose, you can set your preferences to help the app decide where to invest.
 But if you prefer, you can let the app invest for you in a set-it-and-forget-it way.

 With Acorns, you’re unlikely to make a killing with your investments, but it’s a good supplement if you want to start saving more each month.
 Since the roundup amounts are so small, you likely won’t even notice the money missing from your account each month.

 To learn more check out our Acorns review or download Acorns from the App Store or Google Play if you live in the U.S. or Australia at the link below.

 Easily save & invest in the background of life.
 Invest your spare change, save for retirement, spend smarter, earn more, and grow your knowledge.

 If you mixed investing with social media, the end result might resemble Public.com.